darideveloper/instagram-follow-bot-2/README.md

 1. Get users already followed
 2. Unfollow each user

+### block.py

+1. Get the current followers of the bot
+2. Get users already followed specific days ago (you can setup it in the `.env` file.
+More details in the `settings` section)
+3. Filter users followed who don't follow back the bot
+4. Block each user who don't follow back the bot

 ### autorun.py

-This script run the `follow.py` and `unfollow.py` scripts in a loop.
+This script run the `follow.py` and `block.py` scripts in a loop.

 1. Get users from the followers, and last post comments and likes from the target users.
 2. Follow each user found.
 3. Like last 3 posts from each user found.
-4. Get users already followed
+4. Get the current followers of the bot
-5. Unfollow each user
+5. Get users already followed specific days ago (you can setup it in the `.env` file.
+More details in the `settings` section)
+6. Filter users followed who don't follow back the bot
+7. Block each user who don't follow back the bot

 # Built With